8 design top tips and 8 mistakes to avoid

 Top Tips for good design

-The location and type of advert also have an impact on what you should include - or leave out.
+The location and type of advert also have an impact on what you should include or leave out.

-Save your potential customer time and increase your chances of making sales by following these 8 design top tips:
+Save your potential customer time and increase your chances of making sales by following these 8 top design tips:

 1. Keep on message